theRealKarlos/cloud-defender-game/README.md

 **This is an educational lab project intended for learning and demonstration purposes.** While this project aims to follow industry best practices and production-level patterns, it is provided "as-is" and should not be considered production-ready without thorough review and customisation for your specific requirements.

+## ⚠️ AI Driven Development

+I'm not a JavaScript developer, but I am a coder of sorts!
+I tend to know what good looks like, this project was built using AI prompts and a lot of trial and error.

+I've strived to have the AI build a modular and secure JavaScript browser game engine, and I've tried to follow best practices for security and deployment.

+I've also tried to make the code as readable as possible, and I've added a lot of comments to help explain the code.

+I know what I want to achieve with this project and my aim is to have an AI build it for me with minimal manual coding.

+The build pipeline was also AI generated but with a lot of guidence as to how I wanted it to work.

+In essence this project is an experiment in AI driven development.

 ### Educational Intent

 - Demonstrates modern CI/CD pipeline architecture